andrejcremoznik/devbox/README.md

 6. Use `git`, `npm` and such on the devbox.
 No need for these tools on the host machine.

+## Utils

+The folder `utils` contains various bash scripts to ease working on the Devbox.

+Download them to `/home/dev/bin/` and mark them as executable: `chmod u+x file`.
+They'll be in your PATH so you can run them from anywhere by their filename.

 ## License - MIT

 Copyright 2017-2021 Andrej Cremoznik